bambooSocks/ml_projects/README.md

 ## Purpose
 The overall aim of the project is to analyse the possibility of heart attack based on the chosen Heart  Disease  Data  Set  obtained  by  Cleveland  Clinic Foundation.
 (source: https://www.kaggle.com/nareshbhat/health-care-data-set-on-heart-attack-possibility?fbclid=IwAR1GzOnSDjH10OLucbRHZrvSSesKWnK1IkdzEboQQg-gSXMy-SKtnxzD5j4 )
 The  observations  consist  of  an  individual  patients  and  their  medical  records  as  attributes.
-The attributes used for analysis are limited to the recommended 14 attributes by the source of the data set andthere are together 303 observations.
 The dimensions of the data set are therefore 303x14 (NxM).
+Based on Part I of Data Analysis only a subset has been used: various Machine Learning Models have been applied in (Part II ) order to predict certain variables.

 ## Part I: :